This post may contain affiliate links. Please read our disclosure policy.

 • In a separate bowl mix flour and sugar.
 Crumble shortening in and mix until it is barely noticeable.

 • Mix flour mixture into yeast mixture with a wooden spoon.
-Using your spoon, mix until dough pulls away from the spoon and ball forms around the spoon.
+Using your spoon, mix until dough pulls away from the sides of the bowl and ball forms around the spoon.
 Towards the end, we like to use our hands and mix by hand until dough is soft and just a little sticky.

-• Cover bowl with a tea towel and let rise in a warm spot (we put ours under the oven lights on the stove).
+• Cover bowl with a tea towel and let rise in a warm spot.
 Cover until dough is doubled in size (about an hour).

 • When dough has risen pour butter over it and knead with hands for 2 minutes.
+You'll know when it's the right consistency by pressing your thumb into the dough and the indentation bounces back.
 Let dough rest for a few minutes.

-• Roll dough out onto a floured surface to a 1″ thickness.
-Using a pizza cutter, cute into 2″ squares.
+• Roll dough out onto a floured surface to a 1-inch thickness.
+Using a pizza cutter, cut into 2-inch squares.

-• Roll squares into balls, smoothing out on top and tucking seams under and place into a TWO greased 11×15 pans about 1" apart from each other (we did 5 rows of 4).
-Cover with a tea towel and let rise again until dough as doubled in size (45 minutes to an hour).
+• Roll squares into balls, smoothing out on top and tucking seams under, and place into TWO greased 11×15 pans about 1 inch apart from each other (we did 5 rows of 4).
+Cover with a tea towel and let rise again until dough has doubled in size (45 minutes to an hour).

-• Bake at 375 for about 12-15 minutes.
+• Preheat the oven to 375ยฐF and bake for about 12-15 minutes.
 Butter the tops when they come out.

 Notes